ejmastnak/ejmastnak.github.io/notes/arch/graphics/backlight.md

 Reboot.
 The backlight keys should then change backlight brightness.

+Speaking from personal experience: if the backlight keys aren't working after a reboot, double-check the handler script and event files for typos and ensure the handler script is executable (and make sure you've passed both "Check-in points" in the previous section).
+There's a lot of moving parts here and even a small typo can prevent things from working.

 ## Troubleshooting: fix failed loading of `acpi_video0` with dual graphics

 (Probably irrelevant to most users, but I thought I'd include it after going through the problem myself.)

-Problem: after installing Arch on a MacBookPro with dual graphics (integrated Intel graphics, discrete AMD GPU), the `acpi_video0/` directory initially failed to appear in `/sys/class/backlight`.
+Context: after installing Arch on a MacBookPro with dual graphics (integrated Intel graphics and discrete AMD GPU), the `acpi_video0/` directory initially failed to appear inside `/sys/class/backlight`.
 Also relevant: my start-up log when booting into Arch included the message:

 ```sh